Building the Antora Documentation Site Locally

 Build the site locally:

-npx antora antora-local-playbook.ymlOr build from GitHub sources (standard playbook):
+pnpm exec antora antora-playbook-local.ymlOr build from GitHub sources (standard playbook):

 Preview the site: